Version: 0.14

 Reaching translates orexis (ὄρεξις).
 All living organisms reach out into the world to achieve Completions such as metabolism, growth, and reproduction.
 For Aristotle, there are three kinds of Reaching: Needs (evident even in plants), Wants (which emerge with Awareness and locomotion in animals), and Resolution (which results from Thinking, Deliberation, and Commitment in humans).
 [Traditionally rendered as Desire.]

 Resolution translates boulēsis (βούλησις).
 Beyond the more basic Reachings of Needs and Wants, humans can resolve to take action based on their Deliberations about the future.
 The close connection between Deliberation and Resolution can be seen in their Greek roots: bouleusis or taking counsel leads to boulēsis or forming a resolution.
-Because Deliberation is an action-oriented form of Inquiry, Resolution is bound up with Thinking and conceptual Awareness; because the Commitment that produces a Resolution is part and parcel of practical Doing, Resolution is bound up with Character and acquired Traits.
+Because Deliberation is an action-oriented form of Inquiry, Resolution is bound up with Thinking and conceptual Awareness; because the Commitment that produces a Resolution is part and parcel of action-oriented Doing, Resolution is bound up with Character and acquired Traits.
 When a Resolution is extreme or unnatural, I translate the word boulēsis as Obsession.
 [Traditionally rendered as Wish.]

 Sagacity translates sophia (σοφία).
-Sagacity combines a deep Understanding of the sources and causes of things (especially the phenomena of Life and the Nature of the Good) with a deep Commitment to seeking Truth and living an examined life.
+Sagacity combines a deep Understanding of and Insight into the sources and causes of things (especially the phenomena of Life and the Nature of the Good) with a deep Commitment to seeking Truth and living an examined life.
 Its opposites are Ignorance (which lacks that Understanding) and Deception (which lacks that Commitment).
-Sagacity differs from Wisdom in that Wisdom is focused on Deliberation that leads to Beautifully Right Doing and Feeling in human action and interaction, whereas Sagacity is focused on Inquiry that leads to Understanding and Insight purely for the sake of knowing why things are the way they are.
+Sagacity differs from Wisdom in that Wisdom is focused on Deliberation that leads to Beautiful Doing and Feeling in human action and interaction, whereas Sagacity is focused on Inquiry that leads to Understanding and Insight purely for the sake of knowing why things are the way they are.
 [Traditionally rendered as Theoretical Wisdom.]

 Serious translates spoudaios (σπουδαῖος).
-The completely Thriving person who takes life seriously has a thorough Understanding of human Fulfillment and the Beautifully Right Way of Life, and also has a settled Commitment to consistently apply that understanding in their Doings and Feelings.
+The completely Thriving person who takes life seriously has a thorough Understanding of human Fulfillment and the Beautiful Way of Life, and also has a settled Commitment to consistently apply that understanding in their Doings and Feelings.
 As a result, this kind of highly worthy person reliably experiences inner harmony and even represents a Standard for Wisdom and the Good.
 [Traditionally rendered as Good.]

 Social translates politikē (πολιτική).
 Although it is characteristic of humans to live in a town or city (in Greek, a polis), Aristotle identified a wide variety of social animals and was especially impressed with social insects like ants and honeybees.
 All such creatures live in societies that have a common Completion on which they collaborate in different ways.
 For other animals this goal is mere Life, but for humans it is living well or Fulfillment, which involves highly sophisticated forms of social interaction that give rise to both political Deliberation and philosophical Inquiry.
 [Traditionally rendered as Political.]